ghiscoding/microcli/README.md

 ## Help Example

-You can see below an example of a CLI help (which is the result of calling `--help` with the config shown avove).
+You can see below an example of a CLI help (which is the result of calling `--help` with the usage config shown above).

 Please note: